rust-lang/rfcs/text/0000-anonymous-variants.md

 Detailed user guide
 ------
 Anonymous variant types are used in Rust as an ad-hoc type for a value which can have multiple variants.
 Much like enums are a named type for values which can take on many variants, each associated with an identifier, anonymous variant types are a type for values which can take on many variants, each identified by their position in an anonymous variant type.
-These variants are called anonymous variants, as they are identified by their position on an anonymous variant type.
+These variants are called anonymous variants, as they are identified by their position in an anonymous variant type.

 An anonymous variant type name consists of a parentheses-enclosed list of type names separated by vertical bars, and optionally followed by a trailing vertical bar.
 Anonymous variant type placeholders are named similarly, but using type placeholders as well as type names.
 Because of syntax restrictions and to make generic implementations over a practical subset of anonymous variant types feasible, there must be at least one variant, and each variant is associated with exactly one type.
 Use the never type `!` for a type with zero variants, the unit type `()` for the type of a variant that does not need its single field, and tuples for the type of a variant that wants to hold more than one field.
 These restrictions may be relaxed by future RFCs.
 ```rust